souryasaha1234/ConvoCheck/README.md

 ---------------------------------------------------------------------------------------------------------------
 Infix_postfix_prefix_operations.java
 -------------------------------------
-      For this conversion and evaluations of Infix, Postfix and Prefix expressions we have created an Infix_postfix_prefix_operations.java file.
+      For this conversion of Infix, Postfix and Prefix expressions we have created an Infix_postfix_prefix_operations.java file.
-      This file contains 4 classes for the conversion and evaluation of infix, postfix and prefix expressions.
+      This file contains 3 classes for the conversion of infix, postfix and prefix expressions.
       Following is the description of each classes -->
 -----------------------------------------------------------------------------
 1) BasicMethods Class -->